mhshariatipour1378/Avatars-Placeholder/README.md

 ### API ###
 Read more guidance in the [Document](https://avatar-placeholder.iran.liara.run/).

+**Generate random user profile pictures to use as placeholders for your prototypes and design projects.**
 **To use the avatars in your project, use the following URLs:**

 #### 1) Random avatar